Lorenz-Lab-KCL/polymer_db/README.md

 2. **orca:** Stores input files with simple examples to perform geometry optimization calculations for

-3. **test:** Contains a set of 20 selected structures which will be used to test the software development required for this project.
+3. **polymers:** Contains a set of 50 selected structures which will be used to test the software development required for this project.